AsP3X/my-docker-setup/setup-traefik/README.md

 ## Step 2:
   - Install docker on your machine:

+  Make sure you are using ubuntu otherwise you have to install docker via the instructions on the docker website for the linux install you are using.

   ```bash
   $ sudo apt-get install -y apt-transport-https ca-certificates curl software-properties-common
   $ curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -